In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 - No immediate family have died from cancer, diabetes, or heart disease before the age of 65

-Note: Insurers use these health questions to give customers a ballpark estimate of their rate.
+Note: Many life insurance companies use health questions like these to give customers a ballpark estimate of their rate.
 When the policy is fully underwritten, however, most insurers will require a medical exam to have more precise, quantitative health information upon which they can make approval and pricing decisions.

-Now for the good stuff: rate quotes from the 11 companies we surveyed.
+Now for the good stuff: actual life insurance quotes (from Quotacy.com) for the 11 companies we surveyed.

-We’ll look at the cost for male policyholders in this section, and for females in the following section.
+We’ll look at the cost for male policyholders in this section and females in the following section.

 Takeaway #1: Rates Increase Sharply With Age